KobayashiComputing/DailyDues/dev_diary.md

 That was actually pretty simple.
 See the code for the changes that were needed ;-)

 This also solved the issue of the 'Exit' button fixed at the bottom.
 And... adding a menu row at the top should be easier now.

+Hmmm... testing a task list with more than 10 tasks (0 - 9) exposed a problem: I was checking for the current task with a 'task.name in event' construct, but it needed to be 'task.name == event'.
+That's fixed now.

+Testing with various numbers of tasks in the task list to see how that changed the window size.
+Apparently the default size of the window (vertically) is something like 60% of the height needed to show all 'rows' in the layout.

+Added code flow to get the list of tasks from the database.
+Now I just need to fill in the function bodies.